w3f/polkadot-wiki/docs/learn/how-to/where-to-store-dot.md

 ### Third-Party Wallets

 Numerous third-party wallets have been built by the community or funded in other ways.
 You can find a list of them on community websites like [Dotinsights](https://dotinsights.subwallet.app/projects/).
-Open-source projects are also listed in our [Wiki](https://wiki.polkadot.network/docs/build-open-source#user-interface).
+Open-source projects are also listed in the [Open Source](../../general/build-open-source.md) page.

 We cannot provide support for these wallets.
 However, most of them are user-friendly and have their own documentation and support teams ready to help.